WiltshireWizard/Bike_Sharing_Demand/README.md

 # Bike_Sharing_Demand Project Overview:

-* Applying various regression models to historical usage patterns and weather data.
+* Applying various regression models to historical bike share usage patterns and weather data.
 * Models can then be used to forecast bike rental demand in the Capital Bikeshare program in Washington, D.C.
 * Extensive Exploratory Data Analysis performed to understand the data and inform feature engineering.
 * Target data 'count' was normalized using a log transformation.